hyperatom/CucumberSizeGuide/README.md

 * Node 0.12
 * AngularJS

+## Development Requirements

+Ansible 1.9 is required to provision the server.

 ## Server Requirements

 An Ubuntu server should be used to run this tool and should always be turned on since a constantly running